ABM Industries (ABM)

 David Orr, Executive Vice President and Chief Financial Officer

-David Orr was promoted to Executive Vice President and Chief Financial Officer of ABM Industries in June 2025, succeeding Earl Ellis.
-He commenced his career with ABM in 2001, initially in its lighting services division, and has since held various leadership roles across finance, strategy, and operations.
-Most recently, he served as Senior Vice President, Financial Planning and Analysis since 2015, where he was instrumental in enterprise-wide forecasting, budgeting, and strategic financial planning, as well as enhancing reporting and performance measurement capabilities.
+David Orr was appointed Executive Vice President and Chief Financial Officer of ABM effective June 6, 2025.
+He has been with ABM since 2001, starting his career in the lighting services division.
+Prior to becoming CFO, Orr held various roles within the company, including Senior Vice President of Financial Planning and Analysis, where he was key in leading enterprise-wide financial forecasting, budgeting, and strategic financial planning.

 Rene Jacobsen, Executive Vice President and Chief Operating Officer